howsoai/howso-docs/source/examples/index.rst

 Section 1-Insights
 ^^^^^^^^^^^^^^^^^^
-Explores the different types of insights that can be attained using Howso
+Explores the different types of insights that can be attained using Howso.

 **Noteable Recipes**